 A native of Norwalk, Connecticut, Stephen Marotto has received a Bachelor’s degree with honors from the University of Connecticut, and Master’s and Doctor of Musical Arts degrees from Boston University.
 Stephen’s formative teachers include Michael Reynolds, Kangho Lee, Marc Johnson, and Rhonda Rider.
 A passionate advocate for contemporary music, Stephen plays regularly with groups such as Sound Icon, Callithumpian Consort, the Boston Modern Orchestra Project, and also performs on various new music concert series in the Boston area and beyond.
 Stephen has attended music festivals at the Banff Centre, Cortona Sessions for New Music and SoundSCAPE festival in Italy, and the Summer Course for New Music in Darmstadt, Germany.
 Stephen has a wide range of musical interests that include contemporary chamber music, improvisatory music, and electroacoustic music.
 As a soloist, Stephen has commissioned several new works for the instrument, and is concerned with expanding and augmenting the tonal pallet of his instrument both with and without technology.
 Stephen can be heard as a featured artist on Mode Records.
 In his spare time, Stephen is an avid hiker and outdoorsman.

-Ford Fourqurean (clarinet), Matheus Souza (violin), Iva Casian-Lakoš (cello), and Daniel Anastasio (piano) are Unheard-of//Ensemble, a Brooklyn-based clarinet, violin, cello, and piano quartet dedicated to connecting new music to communities in New York and across the United States through the development and performance of adventurous programs using technology and interactive multimedia.
-Unheard-of is committed to the idea that new music belongs in every community, and implements this mission through concerts and educational workshops throughout New York as well as on tour.
-Unheard-of originally started as a commissioning project by Ford and Daniel in 2014 to expand the chamber music repertoire for clarinet and piano.
-The group formed as a quartet in 2018 and has since grown into a nationwide community across multiple artistic genres.
-With an approach that is open and welcoming of all voices, Unheard-of strives to be a vehicle for development and growth for voices novel and experienced, experimental and traditional, uncomfortable and accessible.
+Ford Fourqurean (clarinet), Matheus Souza (violin), Iva Casian-Lakoš (cello), and Daniel Anastasio (piano) form the core of Unheard-of//Ensemble, a contemporary chamber ensemble dedicated to connecting new music to communities across the United States through the development and performance of adventurous programs, using technology and interactive multimedia.
+Unheard-of is committed to the idea that new music belongs in every community, and implements this mission through concerts and educational workshops throughout New York, as well as across the United States through touring.
+Unheard-of’s scope and impact has grown dramatically since forming in 2014, now a nation-wide community across multiple artistic genres.
+With an approach that is open and welcoming of all voices, Unheard-of strives to be a vehicle for imaginative voices novel and experienced, experimental and traditional, uncomfortable and accessible.

 Wild Rumpus was a contemporary chamber music ensemble dedicated to performing the music of the present.
 Founded in San Francisco by composer Jen Wang in 2011, the ensemble brought together stellar musicians who share a passion for risk-taking, collaboration, and working with living composers.
 During its eight-year existence the group commissioned over thirty new works, showcasing premieres alongside new music highlighting shared threads of influence and inspiration.
 In 2019, Wild Rumpus and Composers, Inc. merged to form a new ensemble, Ninth Planet, comprising most of the performers heard on the Pinna release Vestige.
 Ninth Planet continues the traditions of both organizations by commissioning new works and performing existing, innovative pieces that stretch the genre’s limits.